SplashFix/rechat-global/Privacy Policy.md

 <br>
 # 6. Your Rights

-You have the right to:
+You have the right to:<br>
-	•	Request the deletion of stored data.
+	•	Request the deletion of stored data.<br>
-	•	Stop using the bot at any time.
+	•	Stop using the bot at any time.<br>
 <br>
 <br>
 <br>